By Craig Dowd

-In the end, 2 Days in New York chooses to train its sharp eye not on what a pair of lovers specifically discover or if they end up together, but the urgency and sincerity with which two people, together, can delve into life, or argue about it, manners be damned.
-To paraphrase Charlotte Bronte, Deply’s characters would rather be happy than dignified; they’re picky as perfectionists yet manic as a Beat poet’s purple poem, torn in every direction at once – the magic lies not in the fairy tale family they might obtain, but the severity with which they fight for the fairy tale’s potential to even exist.
+In the end, 2 Days in New York isn’t about the predictable epiphanies all cinematic couples must stumble upon before gaining admittance into that exclusive club called Bliss, or if once-electric relationships can shoulder the melancholy of middle age, but the urgency and sincerity with which two people, together, can delve into life, or argue about it, manners be damned.
+To paraphrase Charlotte Bronte, Delpy’s characters would rather be happy than dignified; they’re picky as perfectionists yet manic as a Beat poet’s purple poem, torn in every direction at once.
+The magic lies not in the fairy tale family they might obtain, but the severity with which they fight for the fairy tale’s potential to even exist.

-For, as commonplace love stories so routinely illustrate, an overabundance of unexamined enthusiasm breeds a tepid silence, both verbal and emotional, and ultimately severs the unbreakable bond developed by the sometimes-pugilistic dynamic of love – or at least a love worth fighting for, a love worth surviving the shock of nakedness and the imperfections nakedness reveals.
+As commonplace love stories so routinely illustrate, an overabundance of unexamined enthusiasm breeds an emotional silence, and ultimately severs the unbreakable bond developed by the sometimes-pugilistic dynamic of love – or at least a love worth fighting for, a love worth surviving the shock of nakedness and the imperfections nakedness reveals.

-2 Days in New York simultaneously embodies, repudiates and bickers with all of this, and like the best Woody Allen films it observes through a breath-stained, nose-smudged window pane the lunacy of ordinary life, hoping to catch a rare, unalloyed glimpse of some fleeting, off-the-cuff profundity.
-Nora Ephron can rest easy and Lena Dunham will have to be patient; if there’s an undisputed poetess of manners presiding over today’s fickle cinema, her name, surely, is Julie Deply.
+2 Days in New York simultaneously embodies, repudiates and bickers with all of this, and like the best Woody Allen films it observes through a breath-stained window pane the lunacy of ordinary life, hoping to catch a rare, unalloyed glimpse of some fleeting, off-the-cuff profundity.
+Nora Ephron can rest easy and Lena Dunham will have to be patient; if there’s an undisputed poetess of manners presiding over today’s fickle cinema, her name, surely, is Julie Delpy.